Graduate Students

 Award winning students!

-Jon Lai, a graduate student and research assistant with RAPP, participated in the Canadian Research Data Centre Network’s (CRDCN) 20th-anniversary conference in October 2020, organized in partnership with Statistics Canada.
+Jon Lai participated in the Canadian Research Data Centre Network’s (CRDCN) 20th-anniversary conference in October 2020, organized in partnership with Statistics Canada.
 The conference theme was Public Policy and the Data Revolution.
-We are thrilled to announce that Jon placed second in the CRDCN 3-minute thesis competition!
+Jon placed second in the CRDCN 3-minute thesis competition!
 Check out his winning video.
-Jon was also accepted into the 2020-21 AGE-WELL APPTA Policy Challenge program.
+Jon also completed the AGE-WELL APPTA Policy Challenge program.
 This is a unique educational opportunity for AGE-WELL Trainees to work closely with policy experts and learn firsthand how research is translated into policy options.
-Jon focused on one of several challenging questions identified by government stakeholders from across Canadian jurisdictions: What financial impacts will older Canadians likely experience due to the COVID-19 pandemic, and what are some possible solutions?
-Released on April 1, 2021, Jon’s report focuses on Responding to the COVID-19 Emergency, Returning to Growth: Older Workers and the Pandemic Recovery.
+Government stakeholders from across Canada identified several challenging questions.
+Jon’s report focused on Responding to the COVID-19 Emergency, Returning to Growth: Older Workers, and the Pandemic Recovery.
+Jon successfully defended his master’s thesis in September 2023; he is working as a research and data analyst with the Edmonton Arts Council.

-Andrew Magnaye, a doctoral student and graduate research assistant with RAPP, received awards from Mitacs Globalink, World Universities Network (WUN) Research Mobility fund, and AGE-WELL NCE ACCESS in 2019 to support his international doctoral exchange at Sheffield University in the UK to enhance his understanding of migration and care.
-While there, he also got the opportunity to attend the Transforming Care conference in Copenhagen, building his network of young scholars across world regions.
+Andrew Magnaye received awards from Mitacs Globalink, the World Universities Network (WUN) Research Mobility fund, and AGE-WELL NCE ACCESS to support his international doctoral exchange at Sheffield University in the UK to enhance his understanding of migration and care.
+While there, he attended theĀ 2019 Transforming Care Conference in Copenhagen, building his network of young scholars worldwide.

 Current graduate students